mabrobotics/MD80-x-CANdle-Documentation/Software.md

 ### Set Zero
 Often when starting, setting a current position to zero is desired.
-This can be accomplished with a call to `/zero_md80s service`.
+This can be accomplished with a call to `/zero_md80s` service.
 ```
 rosservice call /zero_md80s "{drive_ids:[200, 800]}"
 ```